-The table below includes all state funds awarded, reimbursed, remaining, and rescinded from grants as of December 2017.
+The table below includes all state funds awarded, reimbursed, remaining, and rescinded from grants as of December 2018.
 Federal E-Rate funds enabled by CFC grants are excluded.
-Rescinded funds have been reallocated to future grant rounds as they become available.
-The table below also includes GaDOE Technology Grants that predated Connections for Classrooms and use \$7 million in FY14 bond funds.
+Rescinded funds are reallocated to future grant rounds as they become available.
+The table below also includes GaDOE Technology Grants that predated Connections for Classrooms and utilized \$7 million in FY14 bond funds.